whiteibescu/whiteibescu/README.md

 ### Hi there 👋 I am a Unity Developer
-- 🔭 I’m currently working on Semantic UI
+- 🔭 I’m currently working on Semantic UI and Chart.js
-- 🌱 I’m currently learning Front End

 ---